 There are a few ways you can help:

-1) Online Adoption: Adopt and Angel right now online!
+1) Online Adoption: Adopt an Angel right now online!
 Choose a boy or girl Angel and their age.
-We'll email you all your Angel's info and wish list in 24 hours.

 2) Donate your time.
 The Salvation Army needs bell ringers!
 You can sign up here.